ECCCM: the body of Christ into the world

 The Circle of Light to Those in Need logo, developed by Tim Elliott of Elliott Designs in Newton incorporates two elements from our previous insignia.
 The cross and triangle emphasize our Christian mission, centered on Christ and guided by the Holy Trinity.
 The waves of circles, inspired by the Fresnel lens of a lighthouse, symbolize ECCCM, a beacon to those in crisis.
 The concentric circles represent the members of our association, both large and small, who stand ready to help neighbors in need.
 The rings also denote the ministries of ECCCM: recycling lives and goods through our food bank, thrift store and educational outreach.
 Abstractly, the circles become hands above and below--those who give, those who receive.
 The ecclesiastical color of green, harmonizes well with the blue, often used in Christian contexts to connote hope and good health.
 The Lighthouse serves as a beacon of hope to those in need.

 Thank you for supporting ECCCM with your tax deductible donation!
-You will receive a followup letter from ECCCM for your donation.
+You have made a difference in the lives of those in need.

 PO Box 31